IODINE

 Side Effects

-• Thyroid Dysfunction Risk: Both hyperthyroidism and hypothyroidism can occur with excessive iodine intake, especially in those with underlying thyroid conditions like Hashimoto's
+• Thyroid Dysfunction: Both hypothyroidism and hyperthyroidism possible with excess intake, especially in those with existing thyroid conditions

 Availability & Sourcing